apollo

 Sulpitac 300 Tablet should be used with caution and only if prescribed by the doctor in elderly patients due to the possible risk of low blood pressure and sedation.

 Sulpitac 300 Tablet should be used in patients with kidney diseases only when prescribed by a doctor.
-Dose adjustment and regular monitoring of electrolytes may be required as Sulpitac 300 Tablet may alter electrolyte levels in the body.
+Dose adjustment and regular electrolyte monitoring may be required, as Sulpitac 300 Tablet may alter electrolyte levels.

 Sulpitac 300 Tablet may cause sleepiness and drowsiness.
 Do not drive or operate machinery unless you are alert.